 HIPAA Authorization

-The federal Health Insurance Portability & Accountability Act (HIPAA) is well-meaning law to protect our private health care information.
-However, the laws are so strictly enforced that it prohibits health care providers from sharing your medical information with anyone—including your spouse or family in an emergency.
-As a result, it has become more important than ever to have a HIPAA Authorization clearly communicating who your health care providers are authorized to communicate with about your health care—this includes not only your Health Care Agent, but those that may be handling your medical bills and insurance such as your Durable Power of Attorney or Trustee.
+The federal Health Insurance Portability & Accountability Act (HIPAA) is a well-meaning law that protects our private health care information.
+However, the laws are so strictly enforced that they prohibit health care providers from sharing their medical information with anyone—including their spouse or family in an emergency.
+As a result, it has become more important than ever to have a HIPAA Authorization clearly communicating who your health care providers are authorized to communicate with about your health care—this includes not only your Health Care Agent but those that may be handling your medical bills and insurance such as your Durable Power of Attorney or Trustee.

 Letter of Instruction to My Health Care Agent